DylanLRPollock/Monkey-Head-Project/README.md

 6. Displays the license agreement via a small Tkinter window.
 7. Preloads bundled data for faster first run.

-When installation finishes, change to the install directory and launch the GUI:
+When installation finishes, change to the install directory and launch the PyGPT interface:

 ```bash
 python run.py